hpc/charliecloud/doc/ch-test.rst

     Print usage and then exit.

   :code:`-i IMG`
-    Build and unpack specified image (:code:`IMG`), can be repeated to build and unpack multiple images.
+    Build and unpack specified image (:code:`IMG`); can be repeated for multiple images.
 Implies :code:`build-unpack` as the phase.

   :code:`--img-dir DIR`
     Set unpacked images directory to :code:`DIR`.
 In a multi-node allocation,